 Currently, KidInCharge is only using email marketing because my kids are on a budget.
 But going forward, we plan on utilizing push notifications and Facebook Messenger marketing as well.

 For more information, check out the following posts on my blog.

 - The Best Way To Use Facebook Messenger Bots To Sell Online With ManyChat

 - 3 Ways To Use Dynamic Push Notifications To Increase Sales For Your Online Store

-When it comes to printing your tshirts, there are 3 main methods which each have their own pros and cons.
+When it comes to printing your tshirts, there are 3 main methods, screen printing, heat transfer and direct to garment, which each have their own pros and cons.

 Depending on your volume, you need to understand when to use each method for your business

 Screen printing works by producing a mesh stencil (or screen) for every color that needs to be printed on your tshirt.

 The ink is then pushed through the screens one color at a time onto the apparel and then dried to cure the ink.